How to Feed A Person

 When and how much should the person be fed?

-The amount of food a person eats may change if he needs to stay in bed most of the time.
-He may need to eat smaller meals more often.
-He may need to eat when he takes certain medicines.
-He may also need to follow a special diet if he has certain medical conditions.
-Ask the person's healthcare provider if he needs to be on a special diet.
+The amount of food a person eats may change if he or she needs to stay in bed most of the time.
+He or she may need to eat smaller meals more often.
+He or she may need to eat when he or she takes certain medicines.
+He or she may also need to follow a special diet if he or she has certain medical conditions.
+Ask the person's healthcare provider if he or she needs to be on a special diet.

 What are the steps for feeding a person?